sushisuj/union_shop/prompt.md

 - Explanation of Generation: Create a login card utilising a rounded container with the appropriate sign in fields.
 Add given logo above the sign in text.

 - Private Notes: Learned how to recreate a branded login card in Flutter by stacking widgets inside a centered, rounded Container, loading an external logo with Image.network, styling form fields with OutlineInputBorder, and customizing ElevatedButton/OutlinedButton colors to match brand guidelines.

+9. Update the Essentials page in my Flutter app to support searchable, tag-based filtering.
+Convert the page to a `StatefulWidget` with an internal `_Product` model that stores `title`, `price`, `imageUrl`, and `category`.
+Add a filter row under the navbar containing a search `TextField` and a `DropdownButton` with “All”, “Jumpers”, “Tee”, and “Merchandise”.
+Each product card should belong to one of those categories.
+The grid must display only products whose title matches the search query and whose category matches the selected dropdown value.
+Keep the existing layout, promo banner, navbar, and footer intact.

+- Explamation of Generatiom: The Essentials page now uses a StatefulWidget with a _Product model storing title, price, imageUrl, and category.
+A DropdownButton lets users filter by “All,” “Jumpers,” “Tee,” or “Merchandise,” while a TextField captures the search query.
+The _filteredProducts getter combines both filters—only products whose titles contain the search text and whose category matches the dropdown selection appear in the GridView.

+- Private Notes: Understood how to filter products with the dropdown